puzzle-js/puzzle-js/docs/guide.md

 ![Fragment Example](https://i.gyazo.com/ea17e2485308b0319a82e00eba303161.png)

 There are 5 fragments in this page.
-They are fully different applications independent from each other and communicating others through a shared publish-subscribe bus.
+They are completely different applications independent from each other and communicating others through a shared publish-subscribe bus.

 Fragments can have multiple parts.
 Same fragment can put content into header and footer or even a meta tag.
 Check [Template](#template)